 Dedication and installation event honors Xu family and their investments in the future of aging.

-Next Avenue spoke to USC Davis School Professor Elizabeth Zelinski about the pros and cons of robotic pets for older adults, especially individuals with memory problems.
-From the article: Zelinski believes that for the older adult to have a therapeutic benefit, stimulation from the pet who
+Next Avenue spoke to USC Leonard Davis School Professor Elizabeth Zelinski about the pros and cons of robotic pets for older adults, especially individuals with memory problems.
+From the article: Zelinski believes that for the older adult to have a therapeutic benefit, stimulation from the pet

 The findings in fruit flies, described in an article authored by USC Davis PhD student Laura Corrales-Diaz Pomatto, may explain how Alzheimer’s and Parkinson’s affect men and women differently.